kura/blackhole/docs/source/configuration-options.rst

 :Syntax:
     **tls_listen** = *[address]:port, [address]:port*
 :Default:
-    Disabled
+    None -- 465 is the recognised SMTPS port.

-`:465` is equivalent to listening on port 465 all IPv4 addresses and `:::465` is equivalent to listening on port 465 on all IPv6 addresses.
+`:465` is equivalent to listening on port 465 on all IPv4 addresses and `:::465` is equivalent to listening on port 465 on all IPv6 addresses.

 Multiple addresses and ports can be listed on a single line.